An Indepth analysis on

 Humanities and Arts

-Your GRE Scores will be valid for 5 years, and you can also defer admits to more viable timeframes.
-To know more about what a ‘good GRE Score’ looks like, and the minimum GRE scores required by some top universities, head on to this link.
+To reiterate: GRE scores are utilized by universities as a measure of raw ability.
+They help universities identify candidates who are academically prepared for graduate-level studies.
+Since GRE scores are valid for 5 years, it is also possible to defer admits to more viable timeframes.
+To know more about what a ‘good GRE Score’ looks like and the minimum score requirements of a few top universities, head to this link.

 Who can receive the waiver?

-A waiver isn’t a free pass for everyone looking to apply for a certain program in a university.
-They are simply paths to using alternate means of profile evaluation, where other proofs of analytical, verbal, and academic ability come into the fore.
-The reasoning of the universities (apart from the obvious safety concerns due to the pandemic) is that standardized test scores are simply not needed during a time like this, and that other indicators of academic abilities and success can be utilised for candidate selection.
-Let us quickly look at some of the most common criteria that universities are using for candidate selection.
+A waiver isn’t a free pass for everyone looking to apply for a certain program at a university.
+They are simply paths to using alternate means of profile evaluation, where other proofs of analytical, verbal, and academic ability come to the fore.
+The reasoning of the universities (apart from the obvious safety concerns due to the pandemic) is that standardized test scores are simply not needed during such a traumatic time and that other indicators of academic abilities and achievement can be utilized for candidate selection.
+Let us quickly look at some of the most common criteria universities use to select deserving candidates.

 - Exceptional Academic Performance.

-- An Essay stating your Reasons for claiming the waiver.
+- An Essay stating reasons for claiming the waiver.

 - Prior Professional Certifications within the subject areas of the program.

-- A Certain Number of years of Work Experience in a demanding job role that proves your calibre.
+- A certain number of years of Work Experience in a challenging role

-It is quite obvious from the above that apart from the essay criterion, all the other criteria describe exceptional candidates, the weight of their profiles being enough to power through program applications.
-This begs the question – What about students with relatively average profiles?
+Aside from the essay criterion, all the other factors describe the profiles of exceptional candidates.
+Just the weight of such an excellent profile with academic achievements, professional certifications, and considerable work experience would be enough to impress admission committees.
+But that begs the question—what about students with relatively average profiles?
 What can they do to stand out?

-That’s right, they can use standardized test scores to their advantage.
-These scores offer to lift huge amounts of pressure off of factors they no longer have control over.
-Their academic mistakes, professional errors, achievements, projects, and certifications all come into sharp focus.
-Why would a candidate lessen their chances of mitigating this pressure, by applying for a GRE waiver?
-Unless they are severely immunocompromised, or have exceptional profiles since high school, candidates should avoid the temptation to apply for these waivers.
+Well, they can use standardized test scores to their advantage.
+Before an admission board, one’s academic mistakes and achievements, professional performance and errors, and all projects and certifications come into sharp focus.
+In this situation, good GRE scores can lend an edge to a student’s application.
+Why should a candidate lessen their chances of standing out before an admission committee by applying for a GRE waiver?
+Unless they are severely immunocompromised or have an exceptional academic and professional record since high school, candidates should avoid the temptation to apply for these waivers.

-This year, we have seen hundreds of student applications be rejected solely due to the absence of GRE Scores.
-The programs that the students applied for offered GRE Waivers, but empirical data showed that those with similar profiles but with the added data points of test scores, were more likely to be selected for the program.
+This year, hundreds of student applications have been rejected solely due to the absence of GRE Scores.
+The programs these students applied for offered GRE Waivers, but empirical data shows that those with similar profiles but good test scores were more likely to be accepted into the program.

-The crux seems to be that for the average candidate, NOT writing the GRE is a sure-fire way to get rejected.
+The crux is that for the average candidate, NOT writing the GRE is a surefire way to get rejected.

-As experts in the EdTech field with over a decade of experience in the GRE and other standardized tests, we can assure you that having a good score will inevitably boost your profile, and make it stand out.
-It is a filter that university selectors use to assess the quantitative and verbal abilities of thousands of students.
-A filter, that will make your profile shine in different ways, and will provide new perspectives to your application in the eyes of the selectors.
+As experts in the EdTech field with over a decade of experience in the GRE and other standardized tests, we assure you that a good score will inevitably boost your profile and make it stand out.
+It is a filter that university selectors use to assess thousands of students’ quantitative and verbal abilities.
+A filter that will make your profile shine in different ways and will provide new perspectives to your application in the eyes of the selectors.

-At Galvanize Test Prep, we believe in offering quality test prep at affordable prices.
+At Galvanize Global Education, we offer quality test prep at affordable prices.
 As an EdTech company, we also have tons of free resources available for students in need.
 Check us out here, and galvanize your journey abroad, the right way.

-Here’s a video testimonial from one of our students, who describes the rollercoaster of a ride she went through by applying for programs, without GRE Scores.
-Her inputs may prove to be relatable to you.
+Here’s a video testimonial from one of our students, who describes her rollercoaster of a journey applying for programs without GRE Scores.
+Her input may prove relatable to you.

-We wish you all the very best in your endeavours, and urge you to stay safe, and study hard!
+We wish you all the very best in your endeavors, and urge you to stay safe, and study hard!